MultiPoolMiner/MultiPoolMiner/README.txt

 Q23.
 My GPU compute stats are all mixed up.
 What can I do?
 A23.
 Run 'ResetGPUUsage.bat'.
 This will remove all power consumption data accumulated since MultiPoolMiner was first launched.
 Note: This will also cause all benchmarks to be re-run.

+Q24.
+What are debug files and can I see what they contain?
+A24.
+MPM UselessGuru Edition contains extra program code to export some internal data to files (debug files) that may help tracking down issues.
+These files are not encrypted so you can read the contents.
+They contain information about your GPU hardware, all statistics, directory listings of some vital MPM folders as well as an overview of all configured pool and miner data as seen by MPM.
+They DO NOT contain personal information such as passwords or other personal information that you have stored outside the MPM folder on your computer.
+In case of some difficult to analyze problems you my be asked to provide some or all the debug files.

+Q25.
+How to create debug files?
+A25.
+Follow these simple steps:
+   1. Stop MPM
+   2. Create a directory 'Debug' in the MPM installation directory
+   3. Start MPM -> it will start to create files in the Debug directory
+   4. Let it run until you see the problem occuring that you want to report
+   5. Stop MPM
+   6. If desired: Neutralize the contents by search&replace to remove confidential information, DO NOT remove lines!
+   7. Pack the contents of the Debug folder to a zip file and upload it.

+   To stop creating debug files remove the Debug folder.